GlacioHack/xdem/doc/source/coregistration.md

-Alternatively, the coregistration can be applied by calling {func}`~xdem.coreg.Coreg.fit_and_apply`, or sequentially calling the {func}`~xdem.coreg.Coreg.fit` and {func}`~xdem.coreg.Coreg.apply` steps, which allows a broader variety of arguments at each step, and re-using the same transformation on several objects (e.g., horizontal shift of both a stereo DEM and its ortho-image).
+Alternatively, the coregistration can be applied by calling {func}`~xdem.coreg.Coreg.fit_and_apply`, or sequentially calling the {func}`~xdem.coreg.Coreg.fit` and {func}`~xdem.coreg.Coreg.apply` steps, which allows a broader variety of arguments at each step, and reusing the same transformation on several objects (e.g., horizontal shift of both a stereo DEM and its ortho-image).

 ```{code-cell} ipython3